Lubbock Nicknames

 The Windiest City

-Lubbock is certainly in the running for the title.
-Its average wind speeds reach 12 MPH throughout the year.
-In April, the windiest month, speeds increase to 14 MPH on average.
-In 1952, Lubbock's highest wind gust of 90 MPH was recorded.
+Lubbock is certainly in the running for this title, with average wind speeds of 12 mph throughout the year.
+April is usually the windiest month, and a record high wind gust of 90 mph was recorded in 1952.

-In fact, one of the only barriers to all this wind might be the Texas landmark Guadalupe Mountains State Park.
-About four hours southwest of Lubbock, this national park boasts the state's four highest mountains.
+Interestingly, one of the few barriers to this wind is Guadalupe Mountains State Park, located about four hours southwest of Lubbock.
+This national park features the state's four highest mountains.

 In Summary